dionisggr/chatter-ai/README.md

 # Chatter.AI

-Chatter.AI is a robust clone of OpenAI's ChatGPT.
-This chat application also incorporates the DALL.E image generation model.
-This allows for interactive and dynamic conversations with AI, complemented by on-the-fly image generation.
+Chatter.AI is a robust clone of OpenAI's ChatGPT for groups, teams, family, friends, and others.
+No more need of switching back and forth between conversations and sharing screenshots.
+Now you can have both private and public conversations with AI in a same platform.

-If you find this project valuable, don't forget to give it a ⭐!
+This chat app also incorporates the DALL.E image generation model (and Whisper futurely).
+In the end, a one-in-all platform that allows for interactive and dynamic conversations with AI, complemented by on-the-fly image generation.

 ## Support Development

-If you find this project helpful and would like to support its development, you can do so by buying me a coffee.
+If you find this project helpful and would like to expand its development, let me know by buying me a coffee!

 <a href="https://www.buymeacoffee.com/dioveloper" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>